The-Login/DNS-Reset-Checker/README.md

 1. Register on a web application with an e-mail address of the following format: ```test@VVAAIIIIII.[your domain]``` (e.g. test@0100000001.analysis.example)
     - V: Decimal number for versioning
     - A: Decimal number for the attack requirement to test
-    - I: Decimal number for the unique identifier of the web application
+    - I: Decimal number for the **unique** identifier of the web application (one identifier per web app)
 2. On the server use ```sudo ./logs.sh``` to see which attack requirements were already tested
-3. If a specific attack requirement is missing register another user and specify the attack requirement to test (e.g. test@01**02**000001.analysis.example).
+3. If a specific attack requirement is missing, register another user and specify the attack requirement to test (e.g. test@01**02**000001.analysis.example).
 Goto step 2
 4. Download the file ```data/dns_log.txt```
 5. Fire up the ```log_analyzer.html``` in a browser and select the ```dns_log.txt``` file to start analyzing.